autogluon/autogluon/docs/tutorials/nas/rl_searcher.md

 ### Customize Train Function

-We can simply define any function with a decorator `@ag.args` whichs converts the function to AutoGluon searchable.
+We can define any function with a decorator `@ag.args`, which converts the function to AutoGluon searchable.
 The `reporter` is used to communicate with AutoGluon search algorithms.

 ```{.python .input}